-The advantage of this type of external Wintergarden (where possible) is that the occupants benefit from a true outdoor area which can be protected from rain and wind.
+The advantage of this type of external Wintergarden (where possible) is that the occupants benefit from a true outdoor area that can be protected from rain and wind.
 The downside (especially in colder environments) is that its use is limited due to the fact it is not an insulated space.

 The Architect’s Approach

-When developing a large residential project, architects need to consider how they are going to provide the required amenity space for its occupants.
+When developing a large residential project, architects need to consider how they are going to provide the required amenity space for their occupants.
 The above two options are viable solutions that offer the right type of luxury lifestyle expected from high specification builds whilst satisfying the planning requirements of inner-city builds.

 The team at IQ can assist in the specification of the glazing solutions.
 Using our years of knowledge, we can provide effective solutions for each project’s specific needs and challenges.

 To enquire about a Wintergarden for your next project, get in touch with our experts at email@example.com

 - Bespoke Internal Glazing for One Crown Place - July 15, 2021

 - Francis Crick Institute opens COVID-19 Vaccination Centre - June 17, 2021